Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-society-axialunar.md

 If you are not sure what your position is, you can check that by going to the [Society->bids chain state](https://axiasolar.js.org/apps/#/chainstate) in the AXIASolarJS apps.

-You can find an existing member to place a bid on your behalf if you do not have KSM and you are willing to give them a tip.
+You can find an existing member to place a bid on your behalf if you do not have LUNAR and you are willing to give them a tip.
 An existing member can submit a `vouch` transaction.

 > vouch(who,value,tip)
 >